1979 Porsche 911 Turbo

 In August 2001, Autostrasse were commissioned to carry out some works to the car that included; removing the engine and transmission and stripping down the gearbox, replacing all the synchromesh rings, dog rings, sliding sleeve and earth strap.
 The clutch disc was also replaced and the transmission refitted to the engine before re-installation.
 Other work at this time included a major service, replacement front callipers and pads, and a replacement heater control unit, generating a £2,942 invoice.

 In 2003 at the aforementioned specialist, the engine was removed from the car and dismantled.
 The cylinder heads were stripped and the crankshaft sent away and re-ground.
 The bottom of the engine was assembled, replacing the con-rods, main, big end and intermediate shaft bearings.
 The engine was then fully reassembled and installed back in the car at a total cost of £4,566.
 There are also invoices in the file from marque specialists, Power Marques for remedial work in 2008 and 2010.
 Over the years, the car has also been the recipient of work in other areas, including the bodywork, suspension and steering rack.
 The car has been in long-term storage and not used in the intervening years.
 In August of this year, the car was sent to HP Porsche, where it had a new clutch and battery, triggering a £2,390 invoice, plus an invoice from my Company of work carried out totalling £2,740.14

-This car is now showing an unwarranted 95,289 miles on the odometer and is supplied with a UK V5C, a huge history file, an MoT until 30th September 2020.
+This car is now showing an unwarranted 95,289 miles on the odometer and is supplied with a UK V5C, two huge history files, an MoT until 26 October 2021.
 This tidy, well-maintained, early 911 Turbo 3.3 is a great useable classic.
+Sold Thank You.